-Offeror must provide the following materials prior to 3:00 P.M.
-Lexington, KY time on the date specified in Section 3.1 and addressed to the purchasing officer listed in Section 3.2:
+Offeror must provide the following materials prior to 3 p.m.
+(Lexington, KY time) on the date specified in Section 3.1 and addressed to the purchasing officer listed in Section 3.2:

-- Technical Proposal: One (1) copy on an electronic storage device (USB) clearly marked with the proposal number and name, firm name and what is included (Technical Proposal), one (1) original, and four (4) printed copies in a single package, separate from the Financial Proposal. - The University strongly encourages Offerors to identify the original Technical proposal as the "Purchasing Copy" by label, stamp, or other clearly visible means.
-Should any deviations between copies be discovered, the Purchasing Copy will serve as the authoritative submittal of record. - Financial Proposal: is discussed in Sections 4.7 and 5.
+• Technical Proposal: One (1) copy on electronic storage device (USB) clearly marked with the proposal number and name, firm name and what is included (Technical Proposal), One (1) printed original, and six (6) printed copies.

+The University strongly encourages Offerors to identify the original Technical proposal as the "Purchasing Copy" by label, stamp, or other conspicuous means.
+Should any deviations between copies be discovered, the Purchasing Copy will serve as the authoritative submittal of record.

+• Financial Proposal: Is discussed in sections 4.7 (Financial Proposal) and 5 (Evaluation Criteria Process)